-Wanted by Luca Pitti to challenge the hated Medici family, Pitti Palace (Palazzo Pitti) was, at the time of construction in around 1440, the largest and most impressive private residence in the city of Florence.
+Wanted by Luca Pitti to challenge the hated Medici family, Pitti Palace (in Italian Palazzo Pitti) was, at the time of construction in around 1440, the largest and most impressive private residence in the city of Florence.

 History and description